ivandjuricic/TeamSavaAssignment/README.md

 Alternatively there is Postman collection export in the `team_sava_backend/docs/TeamSava.postman_collection.json` file

-#### Celery
+#### Email sending and Celery

 Assignment requires that email suppose to be sent through which user will get password reset url link.

+Since user interaction with email is strictly GET based, the link for password reseting contains token UUID in the url and token id reflects relationship to correct user which password resetting is requested.

 Since sending emails is done via 3rd party service (SENDGRID), it's a good practice to use asynchornous tasks queuer and go-to solution is Celery.

 Celery uses rabbitmq for backend and the results are stored in the database for possible analytics.